 The concerts are specially arranged for those with an interest in the lighter side of classical music.
 Each piece is no more than seven or eight minutes long and is usually immediately recognisable.
 One or two works are sometimes included that are perhaps not so well known but are nevertheless enjoyable.
 There might be film music, themes from television, songs from musicals mixed with Handel, Rossini and Offenbach – so there is something for everyone!
 The finale – with audience participation – is of course in true Proms tradition – Pomp and Circumstance, Rule Britannia! and the like, complete with a soprano soloist suitably attired!

-The 2019 Classics Galore! concert which was held on Saturday November 9th once more featured the SW Comms Band, Ottery St Mary Choral Society, members of St David’s Players and the Classics Galore!
+The 2019 Classics Galore! concert which was held on Saturday 9 November once more featured the SW Comms Band, Ottery St Mary Choral Society, members of St David’s Players and the Classics Galore!
 Symphony Orchestra, comprising top musicians from Exeter and East Devon.
+We were delighted to raise more than £21,000 for Force.
+We had to postpone the 2021 concert due to the pandemic but are absolutely thrilled to be back on 12 November 2022 with familiar faces.